hayley76/TailscaleTakeHome/README.md

         sudo apt update && sudo apt install terraform
         ```
 - Git
-      - You can install onto your VM by running the following commands:
+     -You can install it onto your VM by running the following commands:
            ```bash
             sudo apt update
             sudo apt install git
             git --version
-            ``
+            ```
 ## Technologies Used

 This project is built using the following technologies: